PhurinutR/twitter-sentiment-analysis/model4/README.md

 pip install scikit-learn pandas joblib
 ```

-3. Ensure you run Python commands **from the repository root**, so the package is importable.
+3. Run all Python commands from the repository root directory, so the package imports correctly.

 ---

 # **Using the CountVectorizer + Decision Tree Package for Training**

-The main training function is inside:
+The main training class is located in:

 ```
 model4/package/decision_tree_model.py
 ```

-The class you will use is:
+The class you will use:

 ```python
 DecisionTreeSentiment